Hesperian Health Guides

 Warning

 Do not give amoxicillin with clavulanic acid to someone who is allergic to medicines in the penicillin family.
-Be prepared to treat for allergic shock for someone who is allergic to medicines in the cephalosporin family.
+Be ready to treat an allergic reaction if someone is allergic to medicines in the cephalosporin family.

 ampicillin